Year 2

 'Statistics: Climb, slide or swing?' is one of our new teaching sequences for V9

-- On the 'Sequence overview' tab you'll find all the lessons in this sequence, a suggested implementation plan and curriculum alignment.
+• On the 'In this sequence' tab you'll find all the lessons in this sequence, a suggested implementation plan and curriculum alignment.

 Lesson 1 • Designing a playground